Mezefirst/Hello-World/README.md

 I am a student.
-My first repository
+My first repository.
-I am student
+For practicing GitHub.